Bindila-Bogdan/Interpreting-Language-Models/README.md

 # Interpreting-Language-Models
-Reproduction of Interpreting Language Models with Contrastive Explanations
+This project represents a reproduction of the research paper [Interpreting Language Models with Contrastive Explanations](https://aclanthology.org/2022.emnlp-main.14.pdf).